 B. I discovered a writer of Fantasy/SciFi, Ursula Le Guin.
 She was born in Berkeley, California in 1929.
-Her father was an anthropologist, her mother a writer.
+Her parents, Theodora and Alfred Kroeber, were prominent anthropologists.
 She studied French and Italian literature at Harvard and Columbia.
 She married and had three children, and now lives in Portland, Oregon.
 She was influenced by the Irish/British writer Lord Dunsany: “He opened up a whole new world — the world of pure fantasy.”
 Like many Fantasy/SciFi writers, Le Guin is popular with young people as well as adults.
 Two of her best-known novels are The Left Hand of Darkness and The Dispossessed.
 “In May 1983 she delivered a well-received commencement address entitled ‘A Left Handed Commencement Address.’”20 The address is included in her non-fiction collection, Dancing at the Edge of the World.

 C. I discovered a non-fiction writer named Hampton Sides.
 Sides is a journalist and historian whose work has been compared to Erik Larson’s.
 Sides attended Yale, where he was influenced by John Hersey, author of Hiroshima and other works.
 Like Hersey, Sides tries to write history through the eyes of several participants, and ignores questions of grand strategy.
 Sides wrote Ghost Soldiers, about the rescue of American soldiers imprisoned by the Japanese.
 He also wrote Blood and Thunder, about the frontiersman Kit Carson, and Hellhound on His Trail, about the killing of Martin Luther King.
 Click here to see an interview with Sides.20B